 Here’s what you need –

-- Wood cut to size - most DIY stores will happily cut it for you (we used Plywood as it's study so shouldn't bend, 137cm wide x 77cm high for a double bed)
+- Wood cut to size – most DIY stores will happily cut it for you (we used Plywood as it’s sturdy so shouldn’t bend, 137cm wide x 77cm high for a double bed)

 - Fabric to cover (I used a grey cotton-linen mix that was 137cm wide so I used it horizontally and bought 2 meters but could have got away with 1.6m really)

-- Foam (you can just google 'headboard foam' ours was 137cm x 90cm, medium density approx 2.5cm thick)
+- Foam (you can just google ‘headboard foam‘ ours was 137cm x 90cm, medium density approx 2.5cm thick but you can get bigger and cut it to size)

-- Nail head trim (I used 1x pack of the Dritz Home trim which I got from eBay - 5 yards in Antique Gold with some left over)
+- Nail head trim (I used 1x pack of the Dritz Home trim which I got from eBay or Amazon – 5 yards in Antique Gold with some left over)

-- 2x 2" x 4" timber 1m long for attaching to the bed (you can also buy proper metal fittings) or strong hooks and eyelets if attaching to the wall.
+- 2″ x 4″ timber 1m long x2 for attaching to the bed (you can also buy proper metal fittings) or strong hooks and eyelets if attaching to the wall.

 - Staple Gun